mobxjs/mobx/docs/faq/faq.md

 Yes, see [createTransformer in mobx-utils](https://github.com/mobxjs/mobx-utils)for some examples.

+For more advanced frameworks built with MobX that can do this, see [mobx-state-tree](https://mobx-state-tree.js.org/intro/philosophy) and [mobx-keystone](https://mobx-keystone.js.org/).

 ##### Can you tell me how it works?

 Sure, join the reactiflux channel or checkout the code.
 Or, submit an issue to motivate me to make some nice drawings :).